Max Caulfield

-Maxine Caulfield is a fictional character from the Life Is Strange video game series published by Square Enix.
-Created by French developer Dontnod Entertainment, she first appears in the 2015 video game Life Is Strange as the main protagonist.
-She is voiced by actress Hannah Telle.
+Maxine "Max" Caulfield is a fictional character from the Life Is Strange video game series published by Square Enix.
+Created by French developer Dontnod Entertainment, she is the player character in Life Is Strange (2015) and Life Is Strange: Double Exposure (2024).
+She is portrayed by Hannah Telle.

-The character received a generally positive reception by video game publications, although some labeled her characterization as generic and inauthentic.

-Character development
+Concept and creation

 In 2015's Life Is Strange, Max Caulfield is portrayed with the ability to rewind time to supplement the game's core gameplay mechanism.
 While the lead character rewinds time, visual effects such as post-processing, double exposure, and overlapping screen space particles were employed as an artistic approach to be portrayed.

-The character were created using well-known archetypes, initially to establish a player access point and subsequently to subvert them.
-The supernatural elements were developed as a metaphor for the character's inner turmoil in order to serve the realism, and specialists were engaged to tackle the subject of teen suicide.
+The characters were created using well-known archetypes, initially to establish a player access point and subsequently to subvert them.
+The supernatural elements were developed as a metaphor for the character's inner turmoil in order to serve the realism.

+As a teenager, Max resonates with contemporary youth, allowing the players to connect with her experiences.
+She grapples with being "stuck in-between time", a metaphorical limbo where past and present intersect.
+Her old-fashioned camera symbolizes nostalgia and a longing for the past, while her reluctance to make decisions reflects the weight of consequence.
+Christian Divine, one of the game's writers, crafted Max's dialogue with occasional older expressions.
+Through Max, players explore the tension between relatability and the enigmatic forces that shape her existence.

+Name

 Max's surname references Holden Caulfield from The Catcher in the Rye by J. D. Salinger, and his personality as an "iconic rebel" is echoed by Max's spirit of defiance and characterization as an outsider in her community.

-Max is "always looking to the past.
-She has this old camera, she's reluctant to make decisions.
-Christian Divine has been writing her [in a way that] sometimes she's using some older expressions," according to Michel Koch in a June 2015 interview with Polygon.
+Character design

 Max was the second female protagonist in a Dontnod Entertainment title.
 Most prospective publishers were unwilling to publish a game unless it had a male protagonist, according to a developer journal provided by Dontnod.
 Most publishers objected to Dontnod's first project, a female protagonist in Remember Me.
 Oskar Guilbert, CEO of Dontnod, was similarly skeptical at first.
 Square Enix was the only publisher with no intention to change the female protagonist.
 Dontnod co-founder Jean-Maxime Moris has claimed that the gender equality in video games was "a great debate to have", but actually "we're not pretending to address the issue or use the issue to stand out from the rest."

+Portrayal

 It was decided that the majority of the funding would be spent on character writing and voice actors, such as Max.
 Christian Divine and Cano were then entrusted with fine-tuning it in English.
-In July 2014, Hannah Telle auditioned for Max Caulfield and was a cast; Ashly Burch auditioned for both Max and her assigned role, Chloe Price.
+In July 2014, Hannah Telle auditioned for Max Caulfield and was cast; Ashly Burch auditioned for both Max and her assigned role, Chloe Price.
 The sessions took place in Los Angeles, California, with the French developer joining through Skype.